dougschneider/499/as3/README.txt

 ======

 To train the model, run the TravelStraight project.
 This will produce the p3.agt agent file.
+Our p3.agt agent is provided.
 To run the model, run TravelStraight with the --test option.